skip to main content

 Downcoding

-If an insurance company doesn’t receive adequate documentation in support of a particular level of service, it may decide to reduce that service to a lower level, thereby reducing provider reimbursement.
+If an insurance company doesn’t receive adequate documentation to support a particular level of service, it may reduce that service to a lower level, thereby reducing provider reimbursement.
+This is known as downcoding.

 Duplicate coverage inquiry (DCI)

-If an insurance company wants to know if another insurance company is providing coverage for a patient, they may submit a duplicate coverage inquiry.
+If an insurance company wants to know if another insurance company is providing coverage for a patient, it may submit a duplicate coverage inquiry.

 Durable medical equipment (DME)

-This medical billing and coding term refers to equipment patients use to complete their activities of daily living.
-This includes walkers, wheelchairs, hospital beds, and portable oxygen equipment.
+This medical billing and coding term refers to equipment patients use when performing activities of daily living.
+Walkers, wheelchairs, hospital beds, and portable oxygen equipment all fall into this category of medical equipment.

 Dx (diagnosis code)

 Dx is short for diagnosis.
-This code is used when a medical professional determines the cause of a patient’s disease or illness.
+This code is used when a medical professional identifies or determines a patient’s disease or illness.

 E/M codes